TomfromBerlin/Zsh-Disk-Guard/README.md

  echo "source ~/.config/zsh/plugins/zsh-disk-guard/zsh-disk-guard.plugin.zsh" >> ~/.zshrc
  source ~/.zshrc
 ```
-For installation with the plugin manager or framework of your choice, see the [Install](#install) section.
+For installation with the plugin manager or framework of your choice, see the [🛠️ Install](#🛠️-install) section.
 </details>

 ## ✨ Features